thin-edge/tedge-container-bundle/README.md

 ### Step 1: Create a device certificate inside a named volume

-Before you can start the containers, you need to create a device certificate inside a named volume.
+Before you can start the containers, you need to create a device certificate inside a named volume, and also to persist the mosquitto data

-1. Create a docker volume which will be used to store the device certificate
+1. Create a docker volume which will be used to store the device certificate, and a volume for the mosquitto data

     ```sh
     docker volume create device-certs
+    docker volume create mosquitto
     ```

 2. Set the Cumulocity IoT variable (to make it easier to copy/paste the remaining instructions)